gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 ```

-## Analyzing Results
+## Analyzing results
 Once the model is solved, we extract the results.
-The results are the decision strategy, state probabilities and utility distribution.

 ```julia
 Z = DecisionStrategy(z)